 On December 24, 2014, the Company sold its subsidiary, DFT Communications Corporation ("DFT") to Brick Skirt Holdings, Inc. ("Brick Skirt"), an entity owned by DFT's management and former owners of DFT.
 DFT provides broadband, voice and other telecommunications services in areas of western New York State, principally the Dunkirk/Fredonia, Cassadaga and Jamestown areas.
-Effective as of the date of sale and as disclosed in Note 12, LICT elected to early adopt the guidance of ASU 2014-08: Presentation of Financial Statements (Topic 205) and Property, Plant and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, and has concluded that the disposal of DFT meets the criteria to be treated as a discontinued operation.

-LICT received \$7.4 million in cash, a promissory note of \$3.3 million and \$1.1 million of debt to the former shareholders of DFT was forgiven.
-The net result is that the Company recognized a pretax gain on the sale of approximately \$1.1 million and \$399,000 of taxes in 2014.
-The sale of DFT enables the Company to focus on its core geographic area, the central and western parts of the United States.
-The Company maintains a 20% equity position in DFT through common stock warrants granted as part of the transaction, which were valued at \$306,000 as of December 24, 2014, and which were exercised on July 1, 2015.
+LICT received \$7.4 million in cash, a promissory note of \$3.4 million and debt of \$1.1 million to the former shareholders of DFT was forgiven.
+The Company maintains a 20% equity position in DFT through common stock warrants that were exercised on July 1, 2015.
 In 2016, the Company made a capital contribution to Brick Skirt's equity in the amount of \$107,000.
 This was done with other shareholders of Brick Skirt on a pro rata basis.
 The Company has the right to two seats on the Brick Skirt board, as long as the note remains outstanding.
-The Company recognized a loss of \$24,000 for its portion of the DFT net loss for the period of December 24, 2014 through December 31, 2014.
 The equity method is utilized to recognize the results of DFT operations in the Company results.
 The terms of the sale included a working capital adjustment that resulted in an additional after-tax gain of \$117,000 which was recognized in 2015.
-During 2016 and 2015, LICT recorded interest income totaling \$165,000 related to the promissory note with Brick Skirt.
+During 2017, 2016 and 2015, LICT recorded investment income totaling \$165,000 related to the promissory note with Brick Skirt.